ipfs/ipfs-blog/src/_blog/just-released-ipfs-cluster-0.14.0.md

 ---
 We're happy to announce the release of IPFS Cluster 0.14.0!
 Since it's been a little while since the last release, it's worth making a small recap on the project and what it has to offer.

-### A quick recap
+## A quick recap

 [IPFS Cluster](https://cluster.ipfs.io) provides an overlay layer to control and orchestrate pinsets in multiple IPFS daemons.
 It adds content, distributes pins, tracks them, and ensures content is replicated while providing streamlined API(s) for IPFS storage management.
 It does this in lots of cool ways, utilizing CRDTs, pubsub, IPLD and libp2p services — you can dig into all the details in the official [IPFS Cluster documentation](https://cluster.ipfs.io/documentation/).

 IPFS Cluster has been running in production internally at Protocol Labs since 2018.
 We use clusters to store all the stuff we want to store on IPFS, a few of them as [public collaborative clusters](https://collab.ipfscluster.io/) that can be followed by anyone.
-Our internal operational team (known as [Bifrost](https://en.wikipedia.org/wiki/Bifr%C3%B6st)) has developed the ability to set up large-storage gateways-coupled-to-cluster setups with little effort.
+Our internal operational team (known as [Bifrost](https://en.wikipedia.org/wiki/Bifr%C3%B6st)) has developed the ability to set up large-storage gateways coupled to cluster setups with little effort.

-### Release highlights
+## Release highlights

 As a result of feedback and scaling requirements for our own use of IPFS Cluster, we have been addressing some issues in the last few months, and you'll see these in this latest 0.14.0 release: